Vietnam.vn - Nền tảng quảng bá Việt Nam

 A research team led by experts at Jiangsu University of Science and Technology (JUST) has developed a silicon-based solar cell thinner than an A4 sheet of paper, Interesting Engineering reported on February 13.
 Researchers from Curtin University in Australia and Chinese company LONGi Green Energy Technology also contributed to the new research.

 Silicon-based solar cells are becoming increasingly popular.
-However, their use is often limited to places like ground-based solar farms with flat, rigid panels.
+However, their use is generally limited to places like ground-based solar farms with flat, rigid panels.
 Other places, such as outer space, require curved surfaces and more expensive technology must be used instead.

 However, thin-film solar cells also have the disadvantage of reduced power conversion efficiency (PCE).
 This is also the main reason why thin-film silicon cells have not yet become popular.
 In previous attempts, scientists have created flexible silicon cells with a thickness of less than 150 micrometers with a maximum PCE of 24.7%.